APA-Accredited Doctoral Internship in Health Service Psychology

 Training Activities

 In accordance with the 2003 APA Ethical Guidelines including the 2010 Amendments, SHaW does not require the disclosure of personal information.
-We do believe it is useful to share information about how SHaW views self-disclosure in the supervisory experience so candidates are fully informed about the SHaW-MH supervision model:
+We do believe it is useful to share information about how SHaW views self-disclosure in the supervisory experience so candidates are fully informed about the SHaW-Mental Health supervision model:

 • With awareness that professional activities may be impacted by personal experiences, beliefs, and values, interns may choose to disclose and are encouraged to do so as long as the intern feels the information has a bearing on their professional functioning.